LucasDelfino92/morrowindsharp/setup.md

    - **Morrowind directory**: select your Morrowind **Root** folder (C:\Games\Morrowind).
 A message should appear under the directory saying that morrowind.ini and "Data files" folder were found.
    - **Mods Installers directory**: select your Morrowind mods folder (C:\Games\Morrowind Mods).
 - Click **Next>** and then click **Finish**.
-- Wrye Mash x64 should now launch.
+- Wrye Mash x64 will now launch.
 Close the program.

 > We will be using Mod Organizer 2 to install our mods, meaning the **Mods Installers directory** is redundant to us.
 However, it is a required step to install Wrye Mash.